-Beauvais Airport Transportation
+Paris-Beauvais Airport Transportation

 This is by far the most convenient mode of transport, because buses run directly between the airport and the Porte Maillot in Paris.
 Buses leave for Paris 20 minutes after each flight's arrival, and buses from Paris to BVA depart three hours before the scheduled flight time.

 Try to arrive at least 3 hours 15 minutes before your flight time--or even earlier, to be certain of getting on a bus.

-You can hire a cab from Beauvais into Paris for €120-160, depending on your hotel's location and whether you're traveling in the daytime or after dark.
-But then, if you could afford a €120-160 cab ride, you probably wouldn't be flying on a budget airline.
+You can hire a cab from Beauvais into Paris for €100-160, depending on your hotel's location and whether you're traveling in the daytime or after dark.
+But then, if you could afford a €100-160 cab ride, you probably wouldn't be flying on a budget airline.

 For more information on BVA and ground transportation, visit the airport's official Web site at aeroportbeauvais.com.